MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventcreate.md

 This example code snip, shows the use of AcxEventCreate for an audio jack change event.

-TBD - I re-wrote the the last line of the sample to show this code without ACXINTERNAL, please check/verify.
+TBD - Please review this sample

 ```cpp
     NTSTATUS status = STATUS_SUCCESS;